amittkSharma/element-react-ui-components/README.md

 ### Config

-With webpack, you need additional loaders to build with `element-react`.
+With webpack, you need additional loaders to build with `element-react-ui-components`.

 ```js
 const webpack = require('webpack');